rodrigoandresd/holbertonschool-validation/module4_task2/README.md

 This will display a list of available targets and a brief description of each one.
 lint: Lints all the go files
 test: Tests API using go test
 unit-tests: Runs implemented unit test using go test
 integration-tests: Runs integration test using go test
 build-docker: Builds a Docker image from Dockerfile on build directory
-docker-tests: Test the generated docker image using container-structure-test and cst.yml config file
+docker-tests: Test the generated docker image using container-structure-test

 ## Code Comments